-Baked Apple Empanadas made easy with premade pie crusts, a simple apple filling, and baked until golden.
+These Easy Baked Apple Empanadas are made with premade pie crusts and a simple apple filling for the perfect size dessert.

 We had so much fun making this YouTube video on Dessert Empanadas.
-Click on the image below to watch the episode and see what filling option Belqui uses for her empanadas!
+Watch the episode and see what filling option Belqui uses for her empanadas!

 How to Make Apple Empanadas

 Unfold the pie crust and using a glass or small bowl, 3 in diameter, cut circles in the pie crust.
 They should be close together, and once you run out of room, remove the cut circles.
 Roll the leftover dough back into a ball and roll it out flat to repeat the process.

 You should get about 9 discs from 1 standard pie crust.
 Now roll out each disc till it almost doubles in size, 6 in.
 You want the dough to be as thin as possible since it will puff up during baking.

 Now fill each rolled out dough disc with 2 heaping tablespoons of the apple filling.
 Enough to fill the middle, but leaving some room on the sides.

 Once the filling is added fold the bottom over to meet the top and either crimp the edges with a fork or make a seal by folding the edges over.
 It doesn’t have to be perfect!
 Just needs to be sealed.

 Once all your apple empanadas are filled and sealed, place them in the refrigerator to chill while the oven preheats.
 Preheat the oven to 375° Fahrenheit.

 Once the oven is preheated, use a knife to cut small slits on the top of each apple empanada.
 This allows some venting during the baking process.